sqlfluff/sqlfluff/docs/source/configuration.rst

     verbose = 1
     exclude_rules = L022,L027

-Note that while the :code:`exclude_rules` config looks similiar to the above example, the :code:`verbose` config has an integer value.
+Note that while the :code:`exclude_rules` config looks similar to the above example, the :code:`verbose` config has an integer value.
 This is because :code:`verbose` is *stackable* meaning there are multiple levels of verbosity that are available for configuration.
 See :ref:`cliref` for